scholarslab/Geoloader/README.md

 # List all existing workspaces with asset counts:
 geoloader list

-# Clear all assets in a workspace:
+# Delete all assets in a workspace:
 geoloader clear aerials
 ```